NemesisCFx/NemesisCFx.github.io/README.md

 - Developed enemy AI behaviours with distinct roles and combat patterns
 - Designed and tuned AI systems to balance difficulty and player engagement
 - Implemented behaviour logic to support varied and dynamic encounters
-- Promoted to Lead AI Programmer, coordinating a small team while reviewing and maintaining AI code to ensure quality and consistency
+- Promoted to Lead AI Programmer, coordinating a small team to ensure task delivery and alignment
+- Reviewed and maintained AI code to ensure quality and consistency
 - Collaborated with designers and programmers to refine gameplay feel and combat pacing

 - **Role:** AI Programmer → Promoted to Lead AI Programmer
 - **Engine:** Unreal Engine 4 (C++ & Blueprints)